drpt78/statsort/README.md

 see three different runs

+## Question for Claude #1

+why is he compiling with O3 instead of O2 (Recommended Standard Optimization).

 ## Overview & Motivation

 Standard sorting algorithms such as `std::sort` operate by comparing elements, achieving O(n log n) average complexity regardless of the data distribution.
 However, in many real-world applications — scientific computing, financial data processing, signal processing, and simulation pipelines — data is drawn from smooth, well-behaved distributions such as uniform, Gaussian, or exponential.